HorizenOfficial/evm-documentation/docs/build.md

 curl -fsSL https://raw.githubusercontent.com/docker/cli/master/contrib/completion/bash/docker -o /etc/bash_completion.d/docker
 ```

 **Note:** Step 2 refers to Ubuntu or almost any Debian-based Linux distro.
-See [Ubuntu documentation](https://ubuntu.com/) for other OS or other kinds of incompatibilities.
+Check the [official Docker guide](https://docs.docker.com/engine/install/) for other OS or other kinds of incompatibilities.

 3. Clone this Horizen repository using the following command: